 (h) the Company in preparing the Data did not take in to account the investment objectives, financial situation or needs of any particular investor;

 (i) each investor should seek their own independent financial advice before relying on the Data.
 Yieldbroker accepts no responsibility for any losses suffered in reliance on the Data; and

 (j) the Data may not be used by a retail client.

 (a) The Rate Sheet Subscriber must not disclose the Company’s Confidential Information to any person except:

-(i) on a confidential basis, to its Employees requiring it for the purposes of these Terms and Conditions or to enable the Rate Sheet Subscriber to obtain professional advice in relation to these Terms and Conditions;
+(i) on a confidential basis, to its Employees requiring it for the purposes of this Agreement or to enable the Rate Sheet Subscriber to obtain professional advice in relation to this Agreement;

 (ii) with the consent of the Company;

 (iii) if the Rate Sheet Subscriber is required to do so by law (including any condition of a Market license) or by a lawful requirement of any government or governmental body, authority or agency having authority over the Recipient or by a stock exchange; or